spences10/scottspence.com/copy/lets-work-together.md

 events like Svelte Society London, CityJS, and Connect.Tech Atlanta, I have honed my skills in translating complex technical concepts into actionable learning experiences.
-My workshops aim to empower developers, providing them with the tools and knowledge to confidently navigate and utilise Svelte and SvelteKit.
+My workshops aim to empower developers, providing them with the tools and knowledge to navigate and utilise Svelte and SvelteKit.

 I provide workshops that cater to a variety of experience levels, ranging from an introduction to Svelte and SvelteKit for beginners, to